-4. Using a pair of diagonal cutters, cut away the sharp edges of the splice crimp.
+5. Using a pair of diagonal cutters, cut away the sharp edges of the splice crimp.
 These edges can cut through the heat shrink tubing and cause the wire to short.

-5. Strip the end of the wire to be added about $\frac{1}{2}'' - \frac{3}{4}''$.
+6. Strip the end of the wire to be added about $\frac{1}{2}$ " - $\frac{3}{4}$ ".

-If you cut the wire, just strip all the wires back $\frac{1}{2}$ " and join the wires back together, with the newly added wire installed with the splice crimp.
+If you cut the wire, just strip all the wires back $\frac{1}{2}$ and join the wires back together, with the newly added wire installed with the splice crimp.

-6. While holding the splice crimp onto the wires, place a proper crimper onto the splice crimp.
+7. While holding the splice crimp onto the wires, place a proper crimper onto the splice crimp.

-Firmly crimp the splice crimp until the tabs have folded onto the wire.
+- 8. Firmly crimp the splice crimp until the tabs have folded onto the wire. - 9.
 Gently pull on the wire to make sure the splice crimp is properly holding.

-Protecting the Connections
+Protecting the connections

 Whether splice crimps or soldering is used, the connection must be protected from the environment.
-The best way to do this is with heat shrink tubing.
+The best way to make this happen is with heat shrink tubing.

 As with many other wiring issues there are very different kinds of heat shrink tubing with different performance options.